pripkand/master_thesis/README.md

 # Extra Files

 ### `deprecated_python_class_psd_hermitian`
 Contains `psdhermitian.py` which is a headerfile I was working on that I didn't end up using and is not fully finished.
 I made it for treating Hermitian SDPs symbolically in code and have the ability to directly export them in a format that the SDPA-GMP solver can read from the terminal.
-I include it because someone might find it useful
+I include it because someone might find it useful.
+Instrumental to understanding how to interface with the solver directly is the [manual for the SDPA solvers]{https://usermanual.wiki/Document/sdpa711manual20080618.114778884.pdf}.

 ### `wolfram_output`/`python_output`
-This folders include the json files from the `matrix_maker.nb` that contain the exported matrices and
+This folders include the json files from the `matrix_maker.nb` that contain the exported matrices and the HDF5 files that are outputed from the corresponding python bootstrap file.
+This, last mentioned files are the ones I used to make the plots.

+---

+If you stumbled upon this repository and need help using this code feel free to contact me either through GitHub or at pripkand@protonmail.com